 Can Diabetics Eat Pineapple?

-There are mixed reports on whether or not pineapple is good for people with diabetes.
+There are mixed reports on whether or not pineapple is suitable for people with diabetes.
 Pineapple contains fructose, which can worsen the effects of diabetes in some people.
-However, the sugar content in pineapple is not that high.
+However, the sugar content in pineapple is low.
 Most fresh pineapples contain about 13 grams of total carbohydrates per serving size (which can be one cup).

 Pineapple also contains bromelain, which may help improve blood glucose control by reducing elevated blood glucose levels after eating foods with more simple carbohydrates like bread.
-Bromelain has been shown to have potential antihyperglycemic effects because it acts as an “insulin mimetic” agent.
-It helps insulin do its job easier at removing excess sugar from your body while lowering oxidative stress on beta cells.
+Research has shown that bromelain has potential antihyperglycemic effects because it acts as an "insulin mimetic" agent.
+It helps insulin do its job more easily by removing excess sugar from the body while lowering oxidative stress on beta cells.

 How Much Sugar Is in 100g of Pineapple?